socialappslab/appcivist-notification-service/README.md

 # AppCivist Notification Service
-Updated version of the notification service presented [here](https://www.ibm.com/developerworks/library/wa-notify-app/)
+This service is based on the idea presented in [here](https://www.ibm.com/developerworks/library/wa-notify-app/)

 See the [documentation](documentation.md) to learn how to use it